 L. Videocassettes and DVD’s are checked out for one week with a fine of one (1) dollar per service day for each item.
 A bill will be sent to the customer not returning videocassettes and/or DVD’s after items are overdue 4 weeks.
 Names of customers not responding to bill will be turned over to the Algoma Police Department ten (10) days after bill is mailed.
 Any leniency in this procedure will be left to the discretion of the librarian.

 M. Lost or mutilated library materials will be paid for by customers at full replacement cost.
+There are no refunds of payment for lost or mutilated items.

 N., In compliance with OWLSNET policy, fines assessed for items that are returned in proper condition will not exceed the full cost of the item.
 If applicable, postage fee will be assessed in addition to overdue fine.
 Any leniency in this procedure will be left to the discretion of the librarian.
 Borrowing privileges will be revoked if obligation is not met.
 O, The Algoma Public Library adheres to the copyright law of the United States, (Title 17, United States Code) governing the reproduction, distribution, adaptation, public performance, and public display of copyrighted material.